AlaskaAirlines/auro-banner/docs/partials/api.md

 </auro-accordion>

-#### Billboard / slim / alignLeft / onDark
+#### Billboard / slim / alignLeft / appearance

-The following example illustrates an option to left align the text `alignLeft` along with `slim` to reduce the padding and `onDark` to change the text to white.
+The following example illustrates an option to left align the text `alignLeft` along with `slim` to reduce the padding and `appearance="inverse"` to change the text to white.

 <div class="exampleWrapper">
   <!-- AURO-GENERATED-CONTENT:START (FILE:src=../apiExamples/billboardSeriesLeft.html) -->